andrewdimmer/csi-3370-software-project-config-test/docs/version-control/CodeReviews.md

 [<-- Return to Version Control Documentation Hub](README.md)

-We talked about requesting a code review in our documentation on [Writing Code](WritingCode.md), but how do you give a CR?
+We talked about requesting a "Code Review (CR)" in our documentation on [Writing Code and Pull Requests (PRs)](WritingCode.md), but how do you give a CR?
 Below, we'll go over the steps that you need to give awesome CRs!

 ## What are "Code Reviews (CRs)"?

 They are exactly what the name says: someone goes through and reviews the code that has been added to a "Pull Request (PR)", and either Approves, Comments on, or Requests changes.

-During the code review, reviewer look to make sure that everything looks correct syntactically, that the code follows the style guide, and there aren't any bugs in it that they can see.
+During the CR, reviewer look to make sure that everything looks correct syntactically, that the code follows the style guide, and there aren't any bugs in it that they can see.

 ## What should I look for as a code reviewer?